 Who is it best suited to?

-Any person from 18 – 70+ can have their lines and wrinkles of the upper face treated. this may include the treatment of frown lines (between the eyes), ‘crows feet’ (lines on the sides of the eyes) and horizontal brow lines.
+Any person from 18 – 70+ can have the lines and wrinkles of the upper face treated. this may include the treatment of frown lines (between the eyes), ‘crows feet’ (lines on the sides of the eyes), and horizontal brow lines.
 These are people who do not like the ageing look that these lines form or who have a stressed, cranky, or tired look when they don’t really feel that way.
-As the treatment is simple, safe and has proven results, there is no need to take any time off work.
+As the treatment is simple, safe, and has proven results, there is no need to take any time off work.

 How long does it take for the injections to work?

 If the patient is a first-timer, they may not see anything for 10 to 14 days.
 However, for people who come back for subsequent injections, it often kicks in within a few days.
 There are just minor side effects such as possible bruising with the first treatment.
 Some people feel a mild, dull heaviness in the area that has been injected and this may last for several hours.
 This should not recur with subsequent treatments.
 Allergy and reactions to the product are extremely rare.

 How long do results last?